GLOBAL-PALO-IT/th_PALO-LLM-Playground/docs/DeveloperAgent.md

-# Shell Agent
+# Developer Agent

-LLM Shell Agent is an AI Agent that uses Shell commands to automate your computer
+LLM Developer Agent is an AI Agent that uses Shell commands to automate your computer

 - Here is how shell agent works: currently there are two steps.